Brampton Bike Hub

 City of Brampton

 Our thanks to City of Brampton for promoting the Brampton Bike Hub and for hosting our Eco-Action National Webinar on Mar 28th.
 The 14 annual Brampton Community Rides provide a backbone of group cycling support for protégés and mentors.

 EcoAction National Webinar Mar28 2018 – presentation slides

-Pedalwise and BikeWrx owe their origins to a 2015 community based social marketing pilot program, sponsored by the Region of Peel Walk+Roll, a collaborative initiative with Dr. Beth Savan and her research team at the University of Toronto’s ‘Toronto Cycle Think and Do Tank’, Culturelink, Community Environmental Alliance and BikeBrampton.
-TCAT (Toronto Centre for Active Transportation) led the project and reported on the launch and the completion of the project.
+Pedalwise and BikeWrx owe their origins to the Region of Peel’s 2015 community based social marketing pilot program.
+TCAT (Toronto Centre for Active Transportation) was retained by the Region of Peel Walk+Roll, to lead this collaborative initiative with Dr. Beth Savan and her research team at the University of Toronto’s ‘Toronto Cycle Think and Do Tank’, Culturelink, CEA and BikeBrampton.
+TCAT reported on the launch and the completion of the project.